In this article, you’ll find answers to questions like:

 As children embrace their independence, some parents aren’t ready to let go, so regression sets in.

-3. WHICH SKILLS TO TEACH?
+2. WHICH SKILLS SHOULD I TEACH?

 When asked, “What should all children know by age 18?”
 Harris, Daniels and Checkers all agree: They should know a little bit of everything.